RPG-IO/rpg-io/docs/configuration.md

     Aliases: `targetLocation`, `target`
 * `show-description`:
   * `assetPath` - Path to the image shown in the description popup, presumably depicting the object that the action belongs to.
-As any path, it must be eiter absolute or relative to the engine's source root.
+As any path, it must be eiter absolute or relative to the **assets** directory.
     Aliases: `asset-path`, `asset`.
   * `description` - Additional information about the object.
 * `dialogue`:
   * `statements` - **List** of statements to be said.
 Right now, **only one statement is supported**, however you must provide it as a list.
 Aliases: `text`, `dialogue-statements`, `dialogueStatements`. \\
   * `assetPath` - Path to the image displayed in the dialogue popup, presumably depicting the NPC that the action is tied to.
-As any path, it must be eiter absolute or relative to the engine's source root.
+As any path, it must be eiter absolute or relative to the **assets** directory.
     Aliases: `asset-path`, `asset`.
 * `battle`:
   * `reward`: number of points given as a prize for winning the battle
 * `battle-reflex`:
   * `reward`: number of points awarded after winning the battle will be `reward` * number of seconds left in the challenge
 * `collect`:
   * `assetPath` - Path to the image that will be shown in a popup after collecting the object, as well as in the Inventory window.
-As any path, it must be eiter absolute or relative to the engine's source root.
+As any path, it must be eiter absolute or relative to the **assets** directory.
     Aliases: `asset-path`, `asset`.
   * `description` - Text displayed when the cursor is above the collected item in the Inventory window.